Do $K_{3,3}$-Free Latin Squares Exist?: Small orders

-We use the standard algorithm of classification of latin rectangles, see e.g. \cite{KO:alg}, adopted to the $K_{3,3}$-free case.
+We use the standard algorithm of classification of latin rectangles, see e.g. \cite{KO:alg}, adapted to the $K_{3,3}$-free case.
 We first describe the general approach, without the $K_{3,3}$-free condition.
 The algorithm is recursive in $m$; for each given $m\times n$ latin rectangle $S_{m,n}\subset R_m\times C \times L$, it produces all possible continuations to a latin rectangle of size $(m+1)\times n$. \begin{itemize} \item[(i)] Let $m$ be the new row index, $m\not\in R_m$.
 Among all $n^2$ elements $(m,c,l)$, $c\in C$, $l\in L$, we choose $(n-m)n$ elements $(m,c,l)$, \emph{candidates}, such that $c$ and $l$ do not occur in any triple $(r,c,l)$ from $S_{m,n}$. \item[(ii)] On the set of candidates, we define the compatibility graph $\Delta$ as follows.
-Two vertices $(m,c',l')$, $(m,c'',l'')$ are compatible (i.e., adjacent in $\Delta$) if and only if $c'\ne c''$ and $l'\ne l''$. \item[(iii)] Using the special software (e.g., \texttt{cliquer} \cite{cliquer}, or \texttt{sage} \cite{sage}, which includes the corresponding package) we find all cliques $Q$ of size $n$ in the graph $\Delta$.
-The unions $S_{m,n}\cup Q$ are all possible $(m+1)\times n$ latin rectangles that continue $S_{m,n}$. \item[(iv)] Using the software \cite{nauty2014} for dealing with the graph isomorphism, we find all non-paratopic representatives of the found latin rectangles, to use them at the next iterative step or to represent the result of the classification. \end{itemize} It happens that these approach can be easily adopted to classify the $K_{3,3}$-free latin rectangles.
+Two vertices $(m,c',l')$, $(m,c'',l'')$ are compatible (i.e., adjacent in $\Delta$) if and only if $c'\ne c''$ and $l'\ne l''$. \item[(iii)] Using the special software (e.g., \texttt{cliquer} \cite{cliquer}) we find all cliques~$Q$ of size~$n$ in the graph~$\Delta$.
+The unions $S_{m,n}\cup Q$ are all possible $(m+1)\times n$ latin rectangles that continue $S_{m,n}$. \item[(iv)] Using the software \cite{nauty2014} for dealing with graph isomorphism, we find all nonparatopic representatives of the found latin rectangles, to use them at the next iterative step or to represent the result of the classification. \end{itemize} It happens that this approach can be easily adapted to classify the $K_{3,3}$-free latin rectangles.
 Indeed, if six elements of a latin rectangle $S_{m+1,n}$ form a forbidden pattern (i.e., induce $K_{3,3}$ in $\Gamma(S_{m+1,n})$), then either they all lie in the first $m$ rows, or exactly two of them belong to the last row.
 The first possibility is not possible if the latin rectangle $S_{m,n}$, constructed at the previous iteration, is $K_{3,3}$-free.
-To avoid the second possibility, we forbid the corresponding pairs in the last row by excluding them from the edge set of $\Delta$.
-So, we replace (ii) by \begin{itemize} \item[(ii')] On the set of candidates, we define the compatibility graph $\Delta$ as follows.
-Two vertices $(m,c',l')$, $(m,c'',l'')$ are compatible (i.e., adjacent in $\Delta$) if and only if $c'\ne c''$, $l'\ne l''$, \emph{and, moreover, there are no $c$, $r'$, $r''$ such that $(r',c,l'),(r'',c,l'')\in S_{m,n}$ and $S_{m,n}(r',c'')=S_{m,n}(r'',c')$.} \end{itemize} Applying (i)-(ii')-(iii)-(iv) to representatives $S_{m,n}$ of the main classes of $K_{3,3}$-free $m\times n$ latin rectangles, we obtain representatives of all main classes of $K_{3,3}$-free $(m+1)\times n$ latin rectangles.
-If the found set is non-empty, the standard approach \cite[10.2]{KO:alg} based on the orbit-stabilizer theorem is applied to validate the results.
-The approach is based on the fact that the total number of latin rectangles from the considered class (see Table~\ref{t:3-10}) can be found in two ways; firstly, using the total number of solutions found at step (iii) and the orders of the paratopism groups of the representatives $S_{m,n}$; and secondly, using only non-paratopic solutions (step (iv)) and the orders of their paratopism groups.
-Many kinds of random or systematical errors in the calculation result in the disagreement in the values found with these two ways; conversely, coinciding the values says that the probability of an error is convincingly low.
+To avoid the second possibility, we forbid the corresponding pairs in the last row by excluding them from the edge set of~$\Delta$.
+So, we replace~(ii) by \begin{itemize} \item[(ii')] On the set of candidates, we define the compatibility graph~$\Delta$ as follows.
+Two vertices $(m,c',l')$, $(m,c'',l'')$ are compatible (i.e., adjacent in~$\Delta$) if and only if $c'\ne c''$, $l'\ne l''$, \emph{and, moreover, there are no $c$, $r'$, $r''$ such that $(r',c,l'),(r'',c,l'')\in S_{m,n}$ and $S_{m,n}(r',c'')=S_{m,n}(r'',c')$.} \end{itemize} Applying (i)-(ii')-(iii)-(iv) to representatives $S_{m,n}$ of the main classes of $K_{3,3}$-free $m\times n$ latin rectangles, we obtain representatives of all main classes of $K_{3,3}$-free $(m+1)\times n$ latin rectangles.
+If the resulting set is nonempty, the standard approach \cite[10.2]{KO:alg} based on the orbit-stabilizer theorem is applied to validate the results.
+The approach is based on the fact that the total number of latin rectangles from the considered class (see Table~\ref{t:3-10}) can be found in two ways: firstly, using the total number of solutions found at step~(iii) and the orders of the paratopism groups of the representatives~$S_{m,n}$; and secondly, using only nonparatopic solutions (step~(iv)) and the orders of their paratopism groups.
+Many kinds of random or systematical errors in the calculation result in the disagreement in the values found with these two ways; conversely, agreement between these values indicates that the probability of an error is convincingly low.